spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/10-migrate-vm-to-different-node.md

 # Prerequisites

 - Live migration must be enabled as a feature gate.
-Keep this default in the KubeVirt configuration file.
+Ensure the default ``spec.template.spec.evictionStrategy`` parameter is set to ``LiveMigrate`` in the KubeVirt configuration file.

 - All VM instances must have an eviction strategy set as `evictionStrategy: LiveMigrate` to ensure that a VM is not interrupted if the node is placed into maintenance.
 This is configured automatically in the KubeVirt configuration file.
 If needed, you can override the default setting by configuring `spec.template.spec.evictionStrategy`.